BDC Hamburger Icon

 Why We Chose Tebra for Tracking Claims

-We chose Tebra as the best medical billing service for tracking claims because its functionalities help medical providers automate and track payments, seamlessly submit claims to clearinghouses and collect outstanding bills from patients.
-If you opt for Tebra’s self-managed billing, the software helps you clearly follow your claims from charge submission to payment posting.
+We chose Tebra as the best medical billing service for tracking claims.
+We did so because its functionalities help medical providers automate and track payments, seamlessly submit claims to clearinghouses, and collect outstanding bills from patients.
+If you opt for Tebra’s Managed Billing, the software helps you clearly follow your claims from charge submission to payment posting.
 Color-coded alerts let you quickly identify the status of claims, track everything and get paid.
-There’s minimal training needed, and the system is intuitive and simple to use.
+There’s minimal training needed, as the system is intuitive and simple to use.

 The billing application has a built-in rules engine that scrubs your claims for inaccurate codes before submission.
-That library is built on feedback from Tebra’s entire client network, thereby going beyond the usual common code errors found in most databases.
-This claims scrubber, along with other tools for tracking and alerting you to inaccuracies in claims, makes Tebra a confidence-booster when processing claims on your own.
+This claims scrubber — along with other tools for tracking and alerting you to inaccuracies in claims — makes Tebra a confidence booster when processing claims on your own.

 You can also rest assured your claims will have a high first-pass acceptance rate if you sign up for Tebra’s outsourced billing.
 In this case, one of the third-party medical billers partnered with Tebra will handle coding, scrubbing and submitting your claims.
-You’ll still get insights via the Tebra software on where your claims are in the revenue cycle management process, even though Tebra itself isn’t the team doing the processing.
-You can also go the hybrid route, using managed billing for some tasks while completing other parts of the process with your in-house team.
+You’ll still get insights via the Tebra software on where your claims are in the RCM process, even though Tebra itself isn’t the team doing the processing.

 Bottom LineBottom line

-Tebra doesn’t directly handle revenue cycle management and instead relies on third-party partners, which can complicate your decision on whether or not to invest in it.
+Tebra doesn't directly handle RCM, but their services have been shown to positively impact their clients’ revenue management.
 If you want a vendor that processes the claims itself, consider athenahealth or AdvancedMD.
 For more information, see our review of athenaCollector and our AdvancedMD review.

 Kareo tracking claims